markjacksonfishing/katacoda/monitor-lab07/step7.md

 ![Configure System button](/sysdig/scenarios/monitor-lab07/assets/image13.png)

-Add the Engine URL if it's not there already, and the API Token of your account.
+Add the Engine URL if it's not there already, and the Sysdig Secure API Token of your account, which you can find logging into Sysdig Secure and going to **Settings** → **User Profile**

 ![Sysdig Secure Plugin Mode](/sysdig/scenarios/monitor-lab07/assets/image14.png)